-Minimalistic running shoes have been all the rage lately but many brands have struggled to create a comfortable but tough trail running shoe with this design.
-It’s no surprise that Patagonia is one brand that really achieved the goal of a lightweight, protective trail shoe that fits like a glove.
+Minimalist cushy running shoes have been all the rage lately but many brands have struggled to create a comfortable but tough pair of trail running shoe with this design.
+It’s no surprise that Patagonia is one brand that really achieved the goal of a lightweight, protective trail shoe that fits flexible like a glove.

-Patagonia ambassador and co-designer Jeff Browning (well known as an ultrarunner) greatly helped with the creation of this shoe and tested out numerous prototypes under harsh conditions.
+Patagonia ambassador and co-designer Jeff Browning (well known as an ultrarunner) greatly helped with the creation of this minimalist pair of shoe and tested out numerous prototypes under harsh wear conditions.
 At the time of this model’s creation Browning had been exclusively wearing these for his 100 mile races with great success.

-Finding a comfortable trail running shoe is often more difficult for women since the sport has more men, and therefore brands tend to focus on men’s shoes.
-This shoe is a true performance shoe and both the men’s and women’s version are equally well-designed.
+Finding a comfortable trail running shoe is often more difficult for women since the sport has more men, and therefore brands tend to focus on men’s running shoes.
+This racing shoe is a true performance shoe and both the men’s and women’s version are equally well-designed.

 The casual train runner will definitely enjoy the shoe just as much as a competitive racer.
 It is reasonably priced the high quality of this shoe and has a decent good lifespan for the average wearer.

-If you’ve been looking for a new pair of shoes, check out some of the features and advantages the EVERlong model offers.
+If you’ve been looking for a new pair of flexible shoes to wear, check out some of the features and advantages the EVERlong shoe design offers.